 For your convenience here is the link to Professional Lake Management - www.plmcorp.net where you can find out more information about private weed control treatment on Lake Gaston.
 You can also reach them at the numbers listed below:

 The Lake Gaston Association in concert with NCSU has a water clarity project that is ongoing by the use of volunteers across the lake.
 Results are provided monthly by volunteers.
 Measuring “water clarity” is a very simple method.
 You are provided with a Secchi disk and asked to lower it into the water once a week and determine the depth at which you can no longer view it.
 This measurement is recorded and reported to Al Potter (email: email@example.com).
-This data is plotted and is used to see if there is a correlation between hydrilla growth and turbid water.
+This data is plotted and is used to see if there is a correlation between Hydrilla/Lyngbya growth and turbid water.
 You should feel free to contact Al for information and to volunteer.

 Lake Gaston Weed Control Council